frederic-perez/AmE-dictionary/data/idioms.md

 __make light of__ _Squires and servants made light of him._
 __make like a banana and split__ _humorous slang_ To depart or leave, especially at once or in a hurry.
 (A pun on “to split,” a slang term meaning to leave or depart, and a “banana split,” an ice-cream-based dessert featuring a banana halved lengthwise.) _This carnival turned out to be really boring.
 Come on, let’s make like a banana and split!_
 __make matters worse__ To make an already bad, unpleasant, or difficult situation even more so.
 (Sometimes used as an independent clause in the infinitive form: “to make matters worse.”) _I heard that Julie is being let go from her job, and to make matters worse, she hasn’t been there long enough to qualify for severance pay!_
+__make mincemeat (out) of (someone or something)__ To decisively and severely punish or defeat someone. _If he doesn’t stop teasing me, I’m going to make mincemeat of him._ _You better practice for Sunday’s match, or your opponent will make mincemeat out of you._
 __make no bones about something__ :two: To say clearly what you think or feel about something.
 __make strides__ :two: To make progress towards a goal. _Medical science has made great strides in tackling infertility._ _The GOP nominee will need to make huge strides with Latino voters._
 __make the best of a bad bargain__ To deal with and create the best possible outcome of a bad, unfortunate, or unpleasant situation or set of circumstances. _I know this data entry job isn’t what you wanted for a career, but for the time being, try and make the best of a bad bargain._